conormcafee/mitso-marketing/src/pages/case-studies/obelisk.md

 date: 2019-05-14T20:14:44.037Z
 title: Obelisk
 intro: >-
-  Obelisk is a multinational construction client, headquartered in Dublin.
-  MiTSO wa approached to revamp the Obelisk brand and develop new digital channels for the company.
+  Obelisk is a multinational construction firm, headquartered in Dublin.
+The company wanted to refresh its brand and develop new digital channels and content and a full suite of branded materials...
 mainImage: /assets/obelisk-01.jpg
 imageBlock:
   - Image: /assets/obelisk-02.jpg